JennEYoon/DeFi-ml/datasets/datatasks.md

 <img src="inequality/chart8-By-Occu-Percentiles.jpg" alt="Income by Occupation and Percentiles" width="600" height="auto">
 /![Income By Occupation & Perntiles](inequality/chart8-By-Occu-Percentiles.jpg)

 Rachel Maddow probably makes over $200,000.
 News Broadcast Analyst has the widest rante at 10% and 90%.
-Lower paid occupations has narrower range, such as fast food prep and taxi/limo drivers.
+Lower paid occupations have narrower range, such as fast food prep and taxi/limo drivers.
+Maids and household workers also probably have narrower range.